globulion/slv/USAGE.md

                  < gaussian.templ >

 ```
-Note, that the new file `gaussian.templ` have been created which is necessary to create input files set.
+Note, that the new file `gaussian.templ` have been created which is necessary to create input file set.
 The content of this file looks like this:
 ```
 %chk=@CHK